shubham-execideas/youuBlog/src/team/mark-cole.md

 designation: "- Chief Operating Officer"
 image: /assets/mark.svg
 date: 2023-03-10T00:00:00+05:30
-description: >-
-  Mark is the Chief Operating Officer for Sober Peer.
-From start-ups to national federated associations, he has served as a senior-level executive and led counseling, human services, and technology companies through a broad range of business cycles and stages of evolution..

-  During his career, he has consistently forged strategic relationships that met the needs of both the partner company and their constituents, employees and customers.
+description: From start-ups to national federated associations, Mark has served as a senior executive and led companies through a broad range of business cycles and stages of evolution.
+During his career, he has consistently forged strategic relationships that met the needs of both the partner company and their constituents, employees & customers.
 He has also led highly-complex service organizations to deliver promised results through direct service channels and collaborative technology platforms.
 ---